 Partners also agree to address issues or concerns raised by other partners, community partners and/or the City and Borough and other governmental agencies within a timely manner.

-Partners comprise anyone signing on to the plan, including all tour and attractions operators, retail businesses serving visitor clientele, restaurants, shuttle, van and taxi operators, cruise ship docking facilities and the cruise lines themselves.
+Partners comprise anyone signing on to the program including tour and attractions operators, retail businesses serving visitor clientele, restaurants, shuttle, van and taxi operators, other businesses or organizations with tourism-related activities, cruise ship docking facilities, and cruise lines.